cchitsiang/awesome-stars/topics.md

 - [automerge/automerge-classic](https://github.com/automerge/automerge-classic) - A JSON-like data structure (a CRDT) that can be modified concurrently by different users, and merged again automatically.
 - [EddieHubCommunity/BioDrop](https://github.com/EddieHubCommunity/BioDrop) - Connect to your audience with a single link.
 Showcase the content you create and your projects in one place.
 Make it easier for people to find, follow and subscribe.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a multi-language framework for cloud applications with infrastructure from code.
-- [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - The fastest way to develop full-stack web apps with React & Node.js.
+- [wasp-lang/wasp](https://github.com/wasp-lang/wasp) - The batteries-included full-stack framework for the AI era.
+Develop JS/TS web apps (React, Node.js, and Prisma) using declarative code that abstracts away complex full-stack features like auth, backgr
 - [CodelyTV/typescript-ddd-example](https://github.com/CodelyTV/typescript-ddd-example) - 🔷🎯 TypeScript DDD Example: Complete project applying Hexagonal Architecture and Domain-Driven Design patterns
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [QwikDev/qwik](https://github.com/QwikDev/qwik) - Instant-loading web apps, without effort